awsdocs/amazon-redshift-developer-guide/doc_source/r_STL_LOAD_COMMITS.md

 Returns information to track or troubleshoot a data load\.

-This table records the progress of each data file as it is loaded into a database table\.
+This view records the progress of each data file as it is loaded into a database table\.

-This table is visible to all users\.
+This view is visible to all users\.
 Superusers can see all rows; regular users can see only their own data\.
 For more information, see [Visibility of data in system tables and views](c_visibility-of-data.md)\.

 ## Table columns<a name="r_STL_LOAD_COMMITS-table-columns"></a>